 Engineering Chart 1 details a suggested course sequence for each Engineering degree program by year and term.
 Course numbers are followed by the hours of instruction in parentheses.
 The first number indicates lecture hours, the second number seminar hours, and the third number laboratory hours.
 Laboratory hours often appear as two numbers separated by a slash, which indicates hours and weeks (e.g., the expression 3/2 means 3 hours of laboratory every second week).

-Note: For information on Complementary Studies Electives see §74.6.
+Note: For information on Complementary Studies Electives, Impact of Technology on Society (ITS) Electives and English Electives see §74.6.

-Required Courses and Suggested Course Sequence for Traditional Programs Engineering Chart 1
+Engineering Chart 1 Required Courses and Suggested Course Sequence for Traditional Programs